evilC/CGui/README.md

 * Set *gLabels* with `this.GuiContol("+g", <control>, <method>)`
 eg `this.GuiControl("+g", this.myedit, this.EditChanged)`
 * *vLabels* are not required - Get / Set Control properties with <control>.value, eg `myedit.value`.
-* Use `GuiOption` to set gui options, pass objects instead of HWNDs, eg:
+* (Currently Unavailable) Use `GuiOption` to set gui options, pass objects instead of HWNDs, eg:
 ```AutoHotkey
 this.ChildWindow := new CWindow(this, "-Border")
 this.ChildWindow.GuiOption("+Parent", this)